splinesoft/SSDataSources/README.md

                         @[ @"Merlyn", @"Gandalf", @"Melisandre" ]];

 	// The configure block is called for each cell with
-	// the object being presented in that cell. wizardDataSource.cellConfigureBlock = ^(SSBaseTableCell *cell, NSString *wizard) {
+	// the object being presented in that cell
+	// and the index path at which the cell appears. wizardDataSource.cellConfigureBlock = ^(SSBaseTableCell *cell,
+                                            NSString *wizard,
+                                            UITableView *tableView,
+                                            NSIndexPath *indexPath ) {
         cell.textLabel.text = wizard;
     };